-On May 1, 2016, we entered into the License Agreement for AL002 with the Licensor pursuant to which the Licensor granted us a royalty bearing, exclusive worldwide license, limited to the field of Alzheimer's Immunotherapy and Diagnostics, under United States Patent No. 8,188,046, entitled "Amyloid Beta Peptides and Methods of Use", filed April 7, 2009, and granted May 29, 2012.
+On May 1, 2016, the Company entered into the License Agreement with the Licensor pursuant to which the Licensor granted the Company a royalty bearing, exclusive worldwide license, limited to the field of Alzheimer's Immunotherapy and Diagnostics, under United States Patent No. 8,188,046, entitled "Amyloid Beta Peptides and Methods of Use", filed April 7, 2009 and granted May 29, 2012.

-In addition to royalty payments of 4% on net sales of products developed from the licensed technology, we were required to pay a license fee of \$100,000 on June 25, 2016, and December 31, 2016.
-As an additional licensing fee, the Licensor was entitled to receive that number of shares of our Common Stock equal to five percent (5%) of the sum of the total number of issued and outstanding shares plus any securities that are convertible into or exercisable or exchangeable for shares of Common Stock, subject to adjustment for additional issuances until such time as we has received a total of \$5 million in cash in consideration for our equity securities.
-Additionally, we are required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:
+In addition to royalty payments of 4% on net sales of products developed from the licensed technology, the Company was required to pay a license fee of \$100,000 on June 25, 2016, and December 31, 2016.
+As an additional licensing fee, the Licensor was entitled to receive that number of shares of our Common Stock equal to five percent (5%) of the sum of the total number of issued and outstanding shares plus any securities that are convertible into or exercisable or exchangeable for shares of Common Stock, subject to adjustment for additional issuances until such time as the Company has received a total of \$5 million in cash in consideration for the Company's equity securities.
+The Company issued 3,601,809 shares to the Licensor in full satisfaction of this additional licensing fee.
+Minimum royalties are \$20,000 in 2022, \$40,000 in 2023 and \$50,000 in 2024 and every year thereafter, for the life of the agreement.
+Additionally, the Company is required to pay milestone payments on the due dates to Licensor for the license of the technology, as follows:

-Payme nt Due Date Event \$ 50,000 Upon IND application filing Upon IND application filing \$ 50,000 12 months from IND application filing date Upon first dosing of patient in first Phase I Clinical Trial \$ 175,000 12 months from first patient dosed in Phase I Upon Completion of first Phase I Clinical Trial \$ 500,000 24 months from completion of first Phase I Trial Upon Completion of first Phase II Clinical Trial \$ 1,000,000 12 months from completion of the first Phase II Clinical Trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 7 years from the effective date of the agreement Upon FDA BLA Approval \$ ,,,,,,,,, 1
+Payme ent Due Date Event \$ 50,000 Upon IND application filing Upon IND application filing \$ 50,000 12 months from IND application filing date Upon first dosing of patient in first Phase I Clinical Trial \$ 175,000 12 months from first patient dosed in Phase I Upon Completion of first Phase I Clinical Trial \$ 500,000 24 months from completion of first Phase I Trial Upon Completion of first Phase II Clinical Trial \$ 1,000,000 12 months from completion of the first Phase II Clinical Trial Upon first patient treated in a Phase III Clinical Trial \$ 10,000,000 7 years from the effective date of the agreement Upon FDA BLA Approval